Topics Workshop for Persons Responsible for Product Information Overview Management and Practice Management in FY2021" was held.

 (4) Covariates, etc.

-In his explanation, he introduced that analysis to convey what background factors make patients respond differently (or more likely) should be important information for physicians when choosing a treatment plan.
+In his explanation, he introduced that analysis to convey what background factors make patients respond differently (or more likely) should be an important piece of information for physicians when selecting a treatment plan.

 In the past, the methods of complementation of missing values were often used, such as LOCF, or tabulation and analysis ignoring missing values, but recently, various complementation methods have been used, such as estimating changes over time using data for the entire group (MMRM), or changing the complementation method according to the reason for missing values (multiple imputation), etc. He also introduced the importance of clearly stating the completion method, since different results may be obtained depending on the completion method.